 2021 11/21-11/23 San Antonio

-We drove from South Lladro to San Antonio where we had a short and enjoyable stay, camping at the Mission River RV Park, a fitting name for a campground near the Alamo, one of the original missions to Texas before it was Texas.
-After Stu had Winnie all hooked up, we had a short drive to capture a setting sun image of the Tower of the Americas, a place we know as the Space Needle.
-The structure, 7500 feet high, reaches far above the San Antonio Convention Center and the Alamodome.
+After Stu had Winnie all hooked up, we had a short drive to capture a setting sun image of the Tower of the Americas.
+The structure, 750 feet high, reaches far above the San Antonio Convention Center and the Alamodome, and is 87′ taller than Seattle’s Space Needle.

 The Convention Center is a fairly ordinary big space designed without apparent imagination to hold large gatherings.
 The Alamodome is an interesting building with a cable suspension system similar to the Golden Gate Bridge designed to hold up the roof without any supporting internal columns.
 This gives every seat an unobstructed view of the sports and concert activities conducted in the building and provides an interesting image to us tourists interested in photography.
 If it had been twenty years ago, this would have used two rolls of film.